i-pi/i-pi/demos/ensemble-deltamu/README.md

 ```

 You may need to install additional packages, follow the documentation of Plumed.
+The install script discussed below will try to install Plumed in the conda environment
+but you mileage may vary.
+You may also need to set manually `PLUMED_PATH` to detect it.

 The MLIP used in this example is a [BPNN](https://doi.org/10.1103/PhysRevLett.98.146401)-type neural network,
 using [SOAP](https://doi.org/10.1103/PhysRevB.87.184115) descriptors and Radial Spectrum descriptors as input.